University of Hawaii President M.R.C. Greenwood welcomes students, faculty and staff of UH’s ten campuses back to school for the 2012 fall semester.

 To continue in the program, participants must meet minimum semester requirements, including but not limited to 1) maintaining a GPA of 2.5 ($3,500) or 3.0 ($5,000) 2) enrolling in STEM and STEM-related curriculum, with a minimum of one Hawaiian Studies course per year 3) creating an academic plan and meeting with a counselor twice per semester and 4) participating in academic enrichment (i.e. tutoring, mentoring) and providing campus and community outreach.

-The Kahikina O Ka Lā program is funded through The Advanced Technology Solar Telescope Mitigation Initiative awarded by the National Science Foundation […]
+The Kahikina O Ka Lā program is funded through The Advanced Technology Solar Telescope Mitigation Initiative awarded by the National Science Foundation in […]